 The house changed owners several times after Barns’ death.
 In 1753, the house and farmland were purchased by James Brinton, grandson of William Brinton, one of the earliest settlers in the area.
 He was the owner in 1777 during the Battle of Brandywine.
 Extant diaries from that time make no particular mention of a brick building, but claims filed after the Battle show that the Barns Tavern did, indeed, suffer damages.

 The Kennett Square Spade & Trowel Club donates their time and resources to the upkeep of the Barns-Brinton House kitchen garden.
 The kitchen garden was designed by the Spade & Trowel Club and every year they select herbs and plants that would have been found in an 18th century garden.
 Some interesting plants featured in the garden this year are hops, sorrel, lovage, bee balm and horehound.
 The garden is open for visitors to explore whenever they visit the Barns-Brinton House.

 Learn more about the Spade & Trowel Club here.

 630 Baltimore Pike

 Chadds Ford, PA 19317

-Visit the Barns-Brinton House on summer Saturdays 11:00 a.m. to 3 p.m, from Memorial Day through Labor Day.
+Visit the Barns-Brinton House by appointment only from Memorial Day through Labor Day.